brepowell/practice-program-scoring-system/README.md

 //SID: 0641962

 Summarize your scoring system:
-For my scoring system, I would like to favor students who are younger, may not have an income, are veterans, or have high needs.
+For my scoring system, I would like to favor students who are younger (because they are less likely to have a source of income), are veterans, or have high needs.
 My goal was to try and make the program fair for the students who use it.
-Students who are under disciplinary action are likely to be left out, while students who have high needs or less income are more likely to benefit from the algorithm.
+Students who are under disciplinary action are likely to be left out, while students who have high needs or work student teaching are more likely to benefit from the algorithm.

-Higher points are given to students who are younger, have a lower class year, are veterans, or qualify for accomodations through Disability Resources for Students (DRS).
+Higher points are given to students who are younger, have a lower class year, are student teaching, are veterans, or qualify for accomodations through Disability Resources for Students (DRS).

 For the part of the award scheme that is calculated, I chose to make it so that even if a student is older they can benefit from the algorithm if they have high needs or if they are a veteran.

+Sample output for test cases:
+a 25 year old (0pts) senior (1pt) on academic probation (-1pt) = 0 housing point(s)
+a 22 year old (1pt) junior (2pts) who is a student teacher (1pt) = 4 housing point(s)
+a 20 year old (1pt) sophomore (3pts) on disciplinary probation (-3pts)= 1 housing point(s)
+a 28 year old (0pts) senior (1pt) who has high needs (28-18 = 10/2 = 5 points) = 6 housing point(s)
+a 20 year old (1pt) freshman (4pts) who is a veteran (1pt) = 6 housing point(s)

-Sample output for three test cases: a 25 year old senior on academic probation a 22 year old junior who is a student teacher a 20 year old sophomore on disciplinary probation Explain why your program is either fair or not fair.
-In particular, describe which students are most likely to benefit from your algorithm and which are likely to be left out.
+A 22 year old junior who is a student teacher has priority over a 20 year old sophomore on disciplinary probation.

-A student's priority is the sum of the points that can be assigned to them.
-So a junior (3 points) who is 23 years old (1 point) would have priority over a senior (4 points) who is on academic probation (-1 point).
+A 20 year old sophomore who is on disciplinary probation has more priority over a 25 year old senior on academic probation.
+A 20 year old freshman who is a veteran has the same priority as a 28 year old senior wh o has high needs.